Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

    core systemd services in the system
  - It should monitor and report the resource usage  through system syslog message
  - The system monitoring framework should run as separate service and it should get lanched automatically during bootup.
 By default  system monitoring service should get started by default.
- - All the alert message should be sent to syslog

 Resouce Monitoring
  - CPU Monitoring